elhazen/EcoCast-SciAdv/README.md

 Relevant manuscripts:

-**Hazen et al.2018 “A dynamic ocean management tool to reduce bycatch and support sustainable fisheries.”
+**Hazen et al.2018** “A dynamic ocean management tool to reduce bycatch and support sustainable fisheries.”
 Science Advances 4: eaar3001.
-**Welch et al.** "Practical considerations for operationalizing dynamic management tools."
-In prep.
+**Welch et al. 2018** "Practical considerations for operationalizing dynamic management tools."
+Journal of Applied Ecology.DOI: 10.1111/1365-2664.13281.
 **Scales et al. 2017** "Fit to predict?
 Eco-informatics for predicting the catchability of a pelagic fish in near real time."
 Ecological Applications 27: 2313-2329.
 **Hazen et al. 2017** "WhaleWatch: a dynamic management tool for predicting blue whale density in the California Current."
 Journal of Applied Ecology 54: 1415-1428.